ReviewMyContract.aiReview My Contract

 High

-*"Neither party shall be liable for any delay or failure in performance to the extent caused by an event or condition beyond that party's reasonable control that could not have been prevented by the exercise of reasonable diligence, including without limitation: acts of God; natural disasters; pandemics or epidemics; government actions, orders, or restrictions; war or armed conflict; terrorism; labor disputes at third parties; failures of telecommunications or internet infrastructure; cyberattacks on critical infrastructure; and supply chain disruptions affecting the availability of materials or components.
-For the avoidance of doubt, changes in market conditions, commodity price fluctuations, or general economic conditions shall not constitute force majeure events."*
+"Neither party shall be liable for any delay or failure in performance to the extent caused by an event or condition beyond that party's reasonable control that could not have been prevented by the exercise of reasonable diligence, including without limitation: acts of God; natural disasters; pandemics or epidemics; public health emergencies; government actions, orders, or restrictions; war or armed conflict; terrorism; labor disputes at third parties; failures of telecommunications or internet infrastructure; cyberattacks on critical infrastructure; supply chain disruptions affecting the availability of materials or components; and transportation network failures.
+For the avoidance of doubt, changes in market conditions, commodity price fluctuations, currency exchange rate changes, or general economic conditions shall not constitute force majeure events."

 What To Do